 The most common exchange is healthcare.gov and it’s run by the federal government.
-Americans in 38 states enroll in health insurance plans through the federal exchange.
-The other 13 states have their own exchanges.
+Americans in 33 states enroll in health insurance plans through the federal exchange.
+The other 17 states and the District of Columbia have their own exchanges.
 You can find your state’s exchange through healthcare.gov.

-Private exchanges, like Policygenius, are similar to healthcare.gov but they can also show you off-exchange plans.
+Private exchanges are similar to healthcare.gov but they can also show you off-exchange plans.
 These plans have to meet the same requirements as on-exchange plans, except that they don’t need to offer plans across all of the four metal tiers.
 That means a company can choose to offer only one plan and tailor it to certain types of customers.

 On either exchange type, you can verify important information like what medications are covered, which doctors are in the network, and the costs of monthly premiums, copays, and the deductible for each plan.
 (Our health insurance 101 guide can help you understand the basic things to look for in a plan.)